ielody/todoing/README.md

 # Mark todo as done
 td d 1
-td r n,n,n (to mark more tasks enter numbers separated by a comma(1,2,3)).
+td d n,n,n (to mark more tasks enter numbers separated by a comma(1,2,3)). td d (if you do not enter a number after u here the app will ask for task input)
 ```

 ISC licensed.
 Enjoy!